-“Customer” means any third-party entity located in the EU or Switzerland that obtains services or products from Ring.
+“Customer” means any third-party entity located in the EU, the United Kingdom or Switzerland that obtains services or products from Ring.

-“Employee” means any current, former or prospective employee, intern or temporary worker of Ring or any of its EU or Swiss subsidiaries or affiliates, or any related individual whose Personal Data Ring processes in connection with an employment relationship, who is located in the EU or Switzerland.
+“Employee” means any current, former or prospective employee, intern or temporary worker of Ring or any of its EU, United Kingdom or Swiss subsidiaries or affiliates, or any related individual whose Personal Data Ring processes in connection with an employment relationship, who is located in the EU, the United Kingdom or Switzerland.

 “EU” means the European Union and Iceland, Liechtenstein and Norway.

-“Personal Data” means any information, including Sensitive Data, that is (i) about an identified or identifiable individual, (ii) received by Ring in the U.S. from the EU or Switzerland, and (iii) recorded in any form.
+“Personal Data” means any information, including Sensitive Data, that is (i) about an identified or identifiable individual, (ii) received by Ring in the U.S. from the EU, the United Kingdom or Switzerland, and (iii) recorded in any form.